balena-io/docs/pages/learn/deploy/offline-updates.md

 $ ssh_key=id_ed25519.pub
 ```

-### Create/Use Pre-existing Application
+### Create/Use Pre-existing fleet's

 Initialize the `arch` and `device-type` environment variable with correct CPU architecture (`aarch64`, `armv7l`, etc.) and device type (`raspberrypi4-64`, `raspberrypi3`, etc.).
 The list of names for supported device types and their architectures can be found on the [hardware][supported-devices-list] page.

-If a pre-existing application needs to be re-used, then initialize the `app_name` variable with that application's name.
+If a pre-existing fleet's needs to be re-used, then initialize the `app_name` variable with that fleet's's name.

 ```bash
 $ arch=<CPU ARCHITECTURE TYPE>